Takeaways

 7. Automate Your Savings

 Having to manually decide to save for your down payment each pay period can actually increase the chances that you don’t save enough.
-Financial experts recommend automating your decision to remove decision fatigue, or the idea that it takes mental effort each time you decide, from your savings process.
+Financial experts recommend automating your decisions to remove decision fatigue or the idea that it takes mental effort each time you decide from your savings process.

 Set up an automated workflow where deposits are automatically transferred from your checking account to your savings account.
 You should use financial psychology to increase your savings by giving your high-yield savings account a unique name.
 Research shows that naming your savings account increases your readiness to save along with your actual savings rate.
 This technique will allow you to save for your down payment faster.